AjithaJasti/Azure_Subscriptions_Management/README.md

 ### Setup

 1. [Register a new application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Azure Portal](https://portal.azure.com).
 Ensure that the application is enabled for the [authorization code flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 This will require that you redirect URI configured in the portal is of type `SPA`.
+2. Make sure to assign the following "Delegated" API permissions to your application:
+   a. user_impersonation
+   b.
+Application.Read.All
+   c.
+Application.ReadWrite.All
+   d.
+Directory.Read.All
+   e.
+User.Read
+3. Atter assigning the permissions, makesure to give the clientId and tenantId in the tenantoptions of Config.js file.
-1. Clone this repository `git clone https://github.com/AjithaJasti/Azure_Subscriptions.git`
+4. Clone this repository `git clone https://github.com/AjithaJasti/Azure_Subscriptions_Management.git`
-1. On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.
+5. On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.

 ## Running the sample